diehlpk/async_heat_equation/swift/README.md

 ### Interesting features

-* Swift programming felt like Python prgramming since the syntax looks similar.
+* Swift programming felt like Python programming since the syntax looks similar.
 With some Python knowledge it was quite easy to learn the new language.

 ### Neutral features

-* Same as [Rust](https://github.com/diehlpk/monte-carlo-codes/tree/main/rust) a combined build sytem and package maanager.
+* Same as [Rust](https://github.com/diehlpk/monte-carlo-codes/tree/main/rust) a combined build system and package manager.
 A nice feature is that a testing system is integrated as well.
-* Strict type cchecking.
+* Strict type checking.
 * Seems mostly used for development of Mac OS X or iOS applications since it is developed by Apple.
 However, it is Open Source and released using the [Apache License 2.0](https://github.com/apple/swift/blob/main/LICENSE.txt) on [GitHub](https://github.com/apple/swift).

 ### Surprising features